info@remote-monitoring.co.uk

 Self-monitoring introduces major risks:

 From a compliance perspective, self-monitoring often fails to meet risk assessments or business continuity requirements.
+When comparing professional systems vs self-monitoring, the latter rarely provides the audit trail required for modern safety standards.
 In high-risk environments or larger properties, it’s rarely acceptable.

 3. Unaccredited Monitoring Providers